 Model and baseline (no-intervention) scenario

 We used an age structured transmission model to estimate the TB burden in a baseline scenario and a range of alternative vaccination scenarios (Fig. 1).
-A full description of the model is provided in appendix A. The model was programmed in R.
+A full description of the model is provided in appendix A. The model was programmed in R (ref).

 This model was calibrated to overall and age-stratified China-specific data for all of the following: the estimated population size for 2010 and 20508, pulmonary TB prevalence rates in 2000 and 2010, TB mortality rate and TB incidence rate estimates for 2010.
 In this preliminary analysis, the model was fitted manually to the calibration data.
 A prioritisation hierarchy for fitting was employed, by first fitting the demographic characteristics of the China population, followed by disease characteristics of the China population, in order of data quality.